CivicActions/ssp-toolkit/docs/controls/CA.md

 ##### CivicActions

 This control is not applicable.
-CivicActions systems do not have system interconnections.
-The only communication conducted to CivicActions systems is through the Internet.
+CivicActions' systems do not have system interconnections.
+The only communication conducted to CivicActions' systems is through the Internet.

 ### CA-5: Plan Of Action And Milestones